nenadmarkus/p/3d-modeling-with-gpt-3/index.md

 The prompt as before, but we modify the end part to

-> Ok, that was cool.
+> "Ok, that was cool.
 Let us now make a toy car.
 First, we use a cuboid to make a chassis.
-Next, we make each of the four wheels of our car by translating a cylinder and attaching it to the chassis.
+Next, we make each of the four wheels of our car by translating a cylinder and attaching it to the chassis."

 The results are now repeatable.
 In all the tried prompt runs, we got reasonable output.